Budibase/website/content/blog/inside-it/in-house-software-development.md

 On the technical side, we have a constant stream of emerging cyber threats, as well as risks associated with service interruption or other kinds of downtime.

-In-house software development largely eliminates many organizational risks and makes it easier to manage the technical ones.
+In-house software development largely eliminates many organizational risks and makes it easier to manage the technical ones - meaning we can potentially save a lot of money.

 ## Challenges of in-house software development